 Deviations from this guideline are perfectly OK.
 We trust that you’ll make it work as best as you can!

 The event is run by the Center for Applied Community Engagement, LLC, a private institute and social enterprise based in San José, CA (USA) serving the growing professional field of community engagement and public participation practitioners from around the globe through market research, content publishing, industry events and other services.

 What’s the history behind OFU?

-In 2013, a group of people took this idea, which had been brewing for a while, and decided to run with it.
+In 2013, a group of people on the famous Online Facilitation Yahoo group took this idea, which had been brewing for a while, and decided to run with it.
 Within a few short weeks, the first OFU was held.

 In 2014 and 2015, OFU was organized by San José, CA-based digital engagement consultancy Intellitics, Inc.

 In 2017, the Online Facilitation Unconference was moved under the ownership of the Center for Applied Community Engagement, LLC.

 OFU 2020 will be the seventh time the event takes place.